Last Updated on

 Once you have determined what type of material you will be drilling into, it’s time to choose the drill bit.

-For metal studs, use a drywall screw or a drill bit made specifically for metal.
+For steel studs, use a drill bit made specifically for metal.
 Be careful not to use too much pressure when drilling through metal as this can cause damage to the stud and damage the screw heads.
 And of course, make sure you’ve not discovered a nail plate!